1986 Brisbane Rugby League season: Grand Final

-Wynnum-Manly 14 (Tries: W. Lewis, P. Attel.
-Goals: C. Scott 3.)

-Brothers 6 (Try: P. Gill.
-Goal: T. Bailey.)

 Winfield State League

 The 1986 Winfield State League was the inaugural season of the Queensland Rugby League's statewide competition.
 A total of 14 teams competed in the season, 8 of which were BRL Premiership clubs.
 The remaining six were regional teams from across the state, hence the State League name.
 The Seagulls would pull off a massive victory in the semi-finals against Ipswich, before defeating Redcliffe by a large margin in the Grand Final to win their third consecutive Winfield State League title.